Orecchia-Research-Group/graphtools/README.md

 All graphs are generated and required as inpunt in the eg2 format.

-Directory GRAPHS contains scripts to generate graphs from various families, including geometric graphs, unions of matchings,...
+Directory GRAPHS contains scripts  graphs from various families, including geometric graphs, unions of matchings,...

 Directory GRAPHTOOLS contains matlab scripts to do basic graph processing, including reading graph, printing a graph, computing graph partitioning objective functions.